The Spoonbill Generator

 It was closed to new submissions in 2007 on representations from a host of English-language poets that it was undermining their craft and devaluing the calling of poet.
 The fact that fatal technical issues were discovered around the same time is entirely coincidental.

 Currently, the Spoonbill Generator is undergoing essential maintenance.
-It is hoped to have it fully operational again before too long.
+It is hoped to have it fully operational again before the end of 2023.

 Peter Christian, Spoonmaster